 Once you’ve found a listing that you’re interested in, you can go ahead and contact them by their phone number that should be found in the sidebar or at the bottom of the listing page.
-It’s very likely that you’ll be contacting a landlord that doesn’t speak any English, so your messages should me written in Chinese.
+You’ll likely be contacting a landlord that doesn’t speak any English, so your messages should be written in Chinese.
 If you don’t have anyone around to help you, such as a local or a friend that can speak and write in Chinese, then the next best method would be to try your chances with Google Translate.

 “Hello, I am a foreigner.
 I am very interested in the introduction of your house rental.
 I want to make an appointment with you to visit the apartment as soon as possible.”

 Please note: Appreciate that you may not get a response.
 Some landlords may feel apprehensive about dealing with foreign tenants due to the language barrier when collecting rent or the need to contact you for whatever reason.
 However, many foreigners are said to be successful with Rent 591, so it’s always worth a try!
-Search for apartments in the Rent 591 listings at https://rent.591.com.tw/.
+Search for apartments in the Rent 591 listings.

-Search for an apartment in Taipei or roommates in the classifieds at: https://taipeiexpats.website/classifieds/browse-listings/39/apartments-roommates/.
+Search for an apartment in Taipei or roommates in the classifieds.